sfcheung/semlrtp/README.md

 # Issues

-If you have any suggestions and found any bugs, please feel feel to open a GitHub issue.
+If you have any suggestions and found any bugs, please feel feel to open a GitHub issue [here](https://github.com/sfcheung/semlrtp/issues).
 Thanks.